-- We will process your personal data to send you by post our latest news and ways you can support our work as it is in our legitimate interests.
+- We will process your personal data to send you by post our latest news and ways you can support our work or by email if you are a Corporate Subsciber as it is in our legitimate interests.
 It is also necessary to process your personal data for a) compliance with our legal obligations eg when we receive donations or send Gift Aid information to HMRC or b) performance of a contract or to take steps to enter into a contract when you have submitted a grant application.

 - We will also process your personal data in connection with internal reporting and analysis because we believe it is necessary for our legitimate organisational interests in creating better fundraising events, better communications, and a better website.
 We have conducted a legitimate interest assessment to ensure that this processing is not overridden by your rights or interests.
 We employ safeguards, such as a formal data governance programme, to protect your privacy.
 To opt out of this processing, please see our section on Data Subject rights.

 - We do NOT engage third parties to provide us with information about you except for Just Giving and Eventbrite.